ENGR - Engineering

 ENGR 501.
 The Engineer as Leader (3).

 Develops engineering students for leadership roles soon after graduation.
 Covers leadership theory, leadership in the context of engineering (both formal and informal) and has several invited speakers.
 Students complete leadership reflections as well as other assignments.
-Not for graduate credit.
+For undergraduate credit only.
 Prerequisite: junior standing.